-non-RN midwife.
-Qualifications for a non-RN midwife include 1) be a registered midwife (RM), 2) work in a midwife rather than an auxiliary role, and 3) report to the CNO.
-For the purposes of Pathway, "a midwife is a person who has successfully completed a midwifery education [program] based on the [International Confederation of Midwives (ICM)] Essential Competencies for Basic Midwifery Practice and the framework of the ICM Global Standards for Midwifery Education and is recognized in the country where it is located; who has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery and use the title 'midwife'; and who demonstrates competency in the practice of midwifery" (International Confederation of Midwives, 2017).
+non-nurse midwife.
+A non-nurse midwife is a person who has successfully completed a midwifery education [program] based on the [International Confederation of Midwives (ICM)] Essential Competencies for Basic Midwifery Practice and the framework of the ICM Global Standards for Midwifery Education and is recognized in the country where it is located; who has acquired the requisite qualifications to be registered and/or legally licensed to practice midwifery and use the title 'midwife'; and who demonstrates competency in the practice of midwifery" (International Confederation of Midwives, 2017).